Prince Harry, Duke of Sussex: Other cases

+In April 2026, Harry and Meghan's team refused to provide details of the couple's visit to Australia to Guardian Australia, alleging that Daily Mail, Daily Mirror and Sky News Australia had broken a strict embargo on the couple's tour itinerary.
+Sky News Australia denied the allegations, following which the couple stated that unlike the Mail neither Sky News nor the Daily Mirror were "formally bound" by the embargo but criticised them for opting to report on the details revealed by the Mail.

 Interviews

 Harry and his wife were interviewed by Oprah Winfrey in a television special for CBS, broadcast on 7 March 2021.
 Meghan spoke about marriage, motherhood, and the pressures of public life.
-Harry joined her later, and the pair talked about the initial difficulties associated with their move to the United States in 2020 and their plans for the future.
+Harry joined her later, and the pair talked about the initial difficulties associated with their move to the US in 2020 and their plans for the future.
 During the interview, Harry criticised his father's parenting style, mentioned his father did not answer his calls and had cut him off financially, and he had no relationship with his brother.
 There was a wide and polarised reaction to the interview.

 In April 2022, Harry sat down for an interview with Todays Hoda Kotb during the Invictus Games, during which he claimed that he had visited his grandmother the Queen earlier to make sure that she was "protected and got the right people around her."
-In January 2023 and ahead of the release of his memoir Spare, Harry sat down for a series of interviews, including an interview by Anderson Cooper on 60 Minutes, another one by Tom Bradby titled Harry: The Interview on ITV1, and a third interview by Michael Strahan on Good Morning America, titled Prince Harry: In His Own Words.
+In January 2023 and ahead of the release of his memoir Spare, Harry sat down for a series of interviews, including an interview by Anderson Cooper on 60 Minutes, another one by Tom Bradby titled Harry: The Interview on ITV1, an interview on The Late Show with Stephen Colbert and a fourth interview by Michael Strahan on Good Morning America, titled Prince Harry: In His Own Words.
 In the interview with Bradby, Harry said that he "would like to get my father back, I would like to have my brother back".
 Referring to the press as "the devil", he also alleged that "certain members" of his family were "in the bed" with them to "rehabilitate their image".

 In a live-streamed interview with Harry in March 2023, physician Gabor Maté suggested publicly that he could be suffering from PTSD, ADD, anxiety, and depression based on his conversation with him and having read his autobiography Spare.

 In May 2025, Harry was interviewed by Nada Tawfik of the BBC, during which he reflected on his loss of taxpayer-funded security and his ongoing estrangement from his family.
 Writing for The Guardian, Stephen Bates stated that Harry's "megaphone diplomacy isn't working" and "his private security needs are probably not near the top of anybody's priorities".

+In December 2025, he appeared again on The Late Show with Stephen Colbert as part of a sketch in which he also made mocking comments seen as critical of the U.S. president Donald Trump and the related controversy over the decision to cancel the show.